Actors Touring Company produces international contemporary theatre that travels – making the global, local and the local, global.

 Vincent is also the Court of Aldermen’s representative trustee on the Board of the Sir John Soane’s Museum.
 Vincent is a director/trustee of the contemporary music ensemble, Exaudi.
 Vincent was Master of the City of London Solicitors’ Company in 2014/15.
 He served on the Committee of the City of London Law Society from 2006 to 2013 and was President of the Society in 2014/15.

-Our team & Reader’s Group are reading a constant rotation of scripts.
 Unfortunately, we are unable to offer a reading service or accept unsolicited scripts.

 Please contact ATC’s publicist, Diana Whitehead, Fourth Wall PR